 This is the name of the current note that the mouse is over.
 If you click on the guitar at that position, the note will sound.
-If the Notation Window is open (in Editable Notation or Staff Roll mode), that note will be inserted on the notation at the current position on the timeline - you can disable that option to insert notes.
+If the Notation Window is open (in Editable Notation or Staff Roll mode), that note will be inserted on the notation at the current position on the time line - you can disable that option to insert notes.

 When you open the Guitar window, the first thing you'll want to do is choose the track that you want to display.
-Usually this will be a Melody track or a Soloist track.
-In the illustration here, the Melody track is the current track, and it colored blue to indicate this.